Missing and Murdered Indigenous Women

 Over 90 percent of Native American women have experienced some sort of violence in their lifetime.
 86% of those women are sexual assaulted by a non-tribal member.
+Our men and children also experience this increased violence.
 Tribal courts can't try non-Native individuals, which means non-natives can commit crimes on Native American land—including sexual assault—with virtually zero consequence.
+In the United States, mainstream society fails to address this crisis even though it’s at epidemic proportions.
+Indigenous peoples are raped, assaulted, abused, murdered, and kidnapped at rates far above the national average.
+This attack on our bodies is akin to attacks on our land.
+The health and safety of indigenous people is directly linked to the health and safety of our land.
+Our indigenous people’s body sovereignty is entwined with the sovereignty of our First Nations.

 The women at Seeding Sovereignty work hard to prevent our sisters from going missing and/or murdered and help raise awareness about the epidemic of Missing and Murdered Indigenous Women.

 MMIW Artwork by © Jackie Fawn Illustrations

 "The story of this piece is of a sister being engulfed by the blacksnake, and its poison.
 She holds a candle that has burned for what seem like an endless time in the darkness.
 Protecting her spirit are two red butterflies that carry the prayers of the people for our murdered and missing.
 For our women and children we must rise.
 For our water and the connection that the earth and women share, we must rise.
 For their futures, we rise." - Jackie Fawn

 Christine Nobiss at the Women's March 2018 in Des Moines, IA.